Caroline Townshend, 1st Baroness Greenwich

 Caroline Townshend, 1st Baroness Greenwich (née Campbell, 17 November 1717 – 11 January 1794) was a British peeress, the daughter and eldest child of John Campbell, 2nd Duke of Argyll, and his wife, the former Jane Warburton.
 She was a sister of the diarist Lady Mary Coke.

-On 2 October 1742, she married Francis Scott, Earl of Dalkeith (a son of the 2nd Duke of Buccleuch), and took the courtesy title of Countess of Dalkeith.
+On 2 October 1742, she married Francis Scott, Earl of Dalkeith (elder son of the 2nd Duke of Buccleuch), and took the courtesy title of Countess of Dalkeith.
 They became parents of Henry Scott, 3rd Duke of Buccleuch (1746–1812).
 Henry was styled Lord Scott of Whitchester after his brother's death, and Earl of Dalkeith after his father's death and succeeded his grandfather as Duke of Buccleuch in 1751.
 Their other children were: